NTHU-EE-CV-2016-Fall/homework0/README.md

   Since I am doing a project kind of relate to this course, and interest in the idea of machine learning.
 Taking this course might help me to learn more about the new field.

 ## What do you want to achieve in the course? [ max 500 words]
    The advancement in coding and signal processing.
-Gain more knowledge about what machine learning,deep learning, and reinforcement learning is.

 PS. 中文 or English are both fine.